 While widely touted as a Mexican holiday, the 5th of May is really only celebrated in and around Puebla, Mexico and here in the United States!
 The holiday has become popular in the U.S. because it celebrates the Mexican heritage of many Americans.

 Even though Cinco de Mayo is kind of a US made-excuse to party day, it is popular in Mexican-American communities and it’s a great opportunity to celebrate and teach children about the combined cultures.

-Cinco de Mayo Activities for Kids
+Cinco de Mayo for Kids